robertorosero/pyhtonmig/Doc/c-api/init.rst

    to initialize ``sys.argv``, a fatal condition is signalled using :cfunc:`Py_FatalError`.

-   .. % XXX impl. doesn't seem consistent in allowing 0/NULL for the params;
+   ..
+XXX impl. doesn't seem consistent in allowing 0/NULL for the params;
-   .. % check w/ Guido.
+      check w/ Guido.

-.. % XXX Other PySys thingies (doesn't really belong in this chapter)

 .. _threads: